kitihounel/nestjs-extended-file-pipes/README.md

 ```

 This package adds two new file pipes, `ParseFileFieldsPipe` and `GroupFilesPipe` that can be used to validate multiple
 files.
-Their purpose is to help removing the file validation code from controllers and services methods.
+Their purpose is to remove the file validation code from controller and service methods.

 ## 📦 Installation